Guidance

 You can collect waste upholstered domestic seating on the same vehicle as other waste items (for example, doorstep bulky waste collection) as long as they are:

-• not mixed
+• not mixed with other waste

 • separated from the other waste when unloaded from the vehicle

-Separating whole items of upholstered domestic seating from mixed waste
+Mixed waste and separating whole items of upholstered domestic seating from mixed waste

 You can only separate whole items of upholstered domestic seating from mixed waste, for example fly-tipped waste or waste in a skip, if you can show that it has not contaminated the other waste.

-Contamination can happen when pieces of foam, cover, lining or wadding material are released from the item.
+Contamination can happen when pieces of foam, cover, lining, or wadding material are released from the item.

 If contamination has taken place, you must manage the whole load as POPs waste.